vishvAsa/kAvyam/laxaNam/kathA/pAtrANi/bhAvaH.md

 - 8 psychophysical states (sāttvika-bhāva-s).
   - Eg. tear flow, perspiration, palpitation, and goose bumps.
   - Understood as having an internal (psychophysiological) and an external (physical) aspect to them.
 The सात्त्विकभावs have a dual nature, of अनुभाव (tear flow) and  व्यभिचारिभाव.

-## Communication of bhāva-s
-- Real life situations
-  - Can infer real-life mental states (sthāyibhāva-s) by accessing information about their antecedent stimuli (kāraṇa-s) (+ transient sahakāri-kāraṇas) and consequent responses (kārya-s).
-  - sthāyibhāva itself cannot be directly communicated (in the sense that the corresponding emotion arises in the recipient).
-It can only be inferred.
-  - Inferred mental state is strongly tied to the person involved.
-  - Can trouble the viewer (if not detached).
-- Within a poetic work
-  - vibhāva corresponds to kāraṇa.
-Includes such things as season, time of the day etc..
-  - anubhāva corresponds to kārya.
-It includes actions such as crying and laughter.
-It is oft communicated via (possibly imagined) acting.
-  - vyabhicāribhāvas are communicated via their anubhāvas.
-  - vibhāva corresponds to kāraṇa.
-Includes such things as season, time of the day etc..
-  - anubhāva corresponds to kārya.
-It includes actions such as crying and laughter.
-It is oft communicated via acting.
-  - vyabhicāribhāvas are communicated via their anubhāvas.
-  - sthāyibhāva is located within the character.
-- Each bhāva (vyabhicāri or sthāyibhāva) is communicated thus.

-### Mode of inference
-- People like abhinavagupta claim that the inference here is different from the real-world counterpart, and call it ‘dhvani’ aka 'implicature'.
-- People like shankuka say that the inference part here is exactly the same whether on stage or in real-world.